If you are a student interested in studying abroad on an INTERNATIONAL TRAVEL COURSE

 Review the following documents related to applying for and participating in study abroad during May Term:

-Create an account on the new online application system, and then complete the online application process on that site.
+Create an account on the online application system, and then complete the online application process on that site.

 Upload the following to your Simpson Storm Front account: